 These are but a few of the developments that have increased the liability and disciplinary exposure that psychologists now face.
 At the same time, many sources report an increase in the number of complaints to licensing boards and professional ethics committees, where even a minor disciplinary sanction can seriously damage or even destroy a career.
 It is not uncommon for managed care to reject practitioners who have been sanctioned by any disciplinary body or have lost or agreed to non-nuisance settlements in a malpractice case.

 Younggren, Ph.D., ABPP, Joe Scroppo, Ph.D., J.D., and Daniel O. Taube, J.D., Ph.D. draw upon their extensive experience in law and clinical practice as well as consultations to psychologists in all aspects of professional practice to develop these nationally acclaimed risk management workshops, specifically designed for psychologists.
 In addition to reducing the risk that a successful malpractice action will be brought, the workshops help practitioners to cope with potential complaints to licensing boards and ethics committees, and to respond to the increasing accountability requirements mandated by third party reimbursement sources.

-The Trust currently provides risk management workshops in four sequences, each with core learning objectives as well as more specific issues and objectives related to the particular sequence.
+The Trust currently provides risk management workshops in five sequences, each with core learning objectives as well as more specific issues and objectives related to the particular sequence.
 The workshops are most often produced in conjunction with state psychological associations, state licensing boards, hospitals, and other related organizations.
-The Trust also offers a pre-convention workshop at the Annual Meeting of the American Psychological Association.

 Trust Risk Management Workshops are designed to help you: